nabu-platform/nabu-frameworks-process/protected/documentation/readme.md

 		-> and feed this back via: nabu.frameworks.process.providers.action.service.utils.getActionsToRun to the tracker -> or is the default service context always correct (?) -> in most cases probably yes!

-do not update the data if the value hasn't changed
-	-> especially for identification this is extremely annoying

 implement version migration (the simple case -> rerouting to same state) for the endless